rosedu/site/legal.markdown

 ### Now

-"Asociația ROSEdu" consists of full members and supporting members, led by a Board of Directors consisting of:
+"Asociația ROSEdu" consists of full members and supporting members, led by the Board of Directors consisting of:

  * Răzvan Deaconescu (President)
  * Răzvan Rughiniș